-You know, life is full of truths and half-truths.
+You know, life if full of truths and half-truths.
 Most all concepts have shades of gray woven throughout, no matter how successful those concepts appear to be or not be.
-It is this truth that brings so much strife, bias, mayhem into our world by those that think their gospel is the only way or that their messiah has the only truth to all others.
+It is this truth that brings so much strife, bias, mayhem into our world by those that think their way is the only way or that their messiah has the only truth to all others.
 If you are honest with yourself, you will instinctively know that there are seldom pure truth in our world.
-There are only concepts that contain various shades of truth, but never the whole truth.
+There are only concepts that contain various volumes of truth, but never the whole truth.
 The Budwig Protocol and its adherents may be a good example of this.
 I was quickly blocked from posting on the Yahoo's popular Budwig group because, I questioned.
-The owner and moderators of that group could not accept ideas that contradicted or questioned Johanna Budwig's writings or at least how her work has been translated into the English.
+The owner and moderators of that group could not accept ideas that contradicted or questioned Johanna Budwig's writings.
 They were strict scripture readers and followers.
-The sad part, no matter that the Budwig Protocol worked spectacularly for my dog and no matter, if the clinical statistics are correct for well over 90% of cancer patients which the good doctor treated her lifetime, it was not a perfect treatment by any stretch of the imagination and seems to becoming less effective as time goes by.
+The sad part, no matter that the Budwig Protocol worked spectacularly for my dog and no matter, if the clinical statistics are correct for well over 90% of cancer patients which the good doctor treated her lifetime, it was not a perfect treatment by any stretch of the imagination.
 One of the major thorns that stuck in my brain was why would not the Budwig protocol work a second time on the same patient, a patient that may have strayed from the original treatment and lost his/her remission, if it worked the first time?
 It is widely written and warned that successful Budwig patients be very cautious about going off the protocol because it is unlikely that it will work a second time.
 Why?
 Why would that be, if Dr. Johanna Budwig's theories are correct on how it worked, why would it not work a second time?
 It simply does not make physiological sense.
-Why are dosages of anti-oxidants so warned against as working counter to her Flax oil, when the body depends on these compounds to stay healthy?
+Why are mega-dosages of anti-oxidants so warned against when the body depends on these compounds to stay healthy?
 Again, it doesn't make sense.

 It is widely known that Dr. Johanna Budwig warned against using antioxidants during or mixed in with her flaxseed oil & quark (cottage cheese) protocol.
 On this page, I would like to examine this caveat that so many current Budwig disciples consider the law of the land and which no one should ever dispute.
 Initially, I was equally resolved at avoiding all antioxidants when using her protocol, particularly Vitamin C (ascorbic acid).
 I have long been a follower of Vitamin C, but like most good soldiers that take words at face value from their leader, I never questioned Dr. Budwig.
 Her warnings seemed logical, presuming one didn't think too intently on the subject.
 What finally got me to questioning this antioxidant Budwig rule was when I treated my osteosarcoma dog with flax seed oil and was floored how effective it was turning around a dog that I thought I would need to put down in hours.
 I had purchased a bottle of Jarrow's Organic Flax Seed Oil at that time.
 It was amazing!
 Later, I was unable to replace the Jarrow's brand after it was emptied, so I bought another organic brand which proved to not have the light pleasant, nutty taste of Jarrow's.
 It had a distinct off-taste which I later judged to mean it was starting to go rancid.
 My dog after a few weeks on this off-tasting brand soon showed a decrease in progress which made me realize how important a fresh oil was along with how insidious and detrimental rancidity can be, no matter how slight.
-The kicker was that approximately six months later by chance, I happened to learn that my original Jarrow buy was not 100% pure but also contained blends of organic sunflower oil, organic rosemary extract, and the antioxidants of mixed tocopherols, ascorbic acid, plus citric acid as a preservative which I had originally overlooked!
-Talk about dumb luck!
-I later have come to the conclusion that the added Sunflower oil, a high Linoleic acid oil, is probably the most effective PUFA in fighting cancer and may be the reason why Jarrow's was so effective for me.
-Check out my DIY Linoleic Acid oils banner to the right.
+The kicker was that approximately six months later by chance, I happened to learn that my original Jarrow buy was not 100% pure but also contained antioxidant blends of organic sunflower oil, organic rosemary extract, mixed tocopherols, ascorbic acid and citric acid as preservatives which I had originally overlooked!
 I was quite shocked that I had missed this in the description of the oil in the first place, but I wondered what was going on that it seemed so effective!
 According to Dr. Budwig and the prevailing thought, antioxidants added to such an oil should be counter-productive.
 Yet, I had such great success?
 While on the other hand, my second bottle of a pure unadulterated 100% flaxseed oil without preservatives was going rancid seemed to detrimentally affect my dog's progress in days.
 Really, how detrimental are antioxidants to flaxseed oil and the Budwig protocol?
 Are we being sold a false concept?

 Lets first examine the nomenclature of "free radicals" versus "antioxidants" in the greater scheme of medical physiology.
 Generally speaking, free radicals are not considered good to have much of in the body.
 They are oxidation by-products that are considered the root cause of inflammation by their action of capturing electrons from healthy tissues resulting in damage.
 They are the true electron thieves!
 On the other hand, antioxidants which are the body's safeguard for controlling free radicals are electron donators.
 Antioxidants give off electrons to neutralize the free radicals before these free radicals can steal electrons from healthy tissue resulting in damage.
 In short, free radicals tend to promote oxidation while the anti-oxidants' affect is as its name implies, a protective anti-oxidation one.
 Antioxidants act like body guards in sacrificing themselves for the good of the organism.
 Now lets look at food preservation of which many companies add antioxidants to help preserve foods and protect against rancidity.
 Rancidity is the natural oxidation of fresh fats/oils resulting in the production of free radicals which can lead to inflammation, cancers, etc. Heat, sunlight, and oxygen in the bottle all stimulate rancidity in fresh oils.
 The fatty acids become rancid when they react with the oxygen in the bottle changing the fatty acid molecule into peroxides.
 Antioxidants added to a bottle of flax seed oil reacts with the oxygen in that bottle before the oxygen can react with the flaxseed oil.
 There is no chemical basis to think that antioxidants could steal electrons from the essential fatty acids found in flaxseed oil or that they would denature it in any way as Dr. Budwig would have us believe.
 Antioxidants react with the free oxygen in the bottle, not the oil!